Logiqx/gps-wizard/docs/nmea/README.md

 ### Introduction

-Pretty much all GPS chipsets are [NMEA-0183](https://gpsd.gitlab.io/gpsd/NMEA.html) compliant which is a simple text based protocol.
+Pretty much all GPS / GNSS chipsets are [NMEA-0183](https://en.wikipedia.org/wiki/NMEA_0183) compliant which is a simple text based protocol.
+NMEA-0183 is a closed standard which is available for purchase from the NMEA [website](https://www.nmea.org/nmea-0183.html), and it is not freely available to the public.

-You can find an [overview](https://receiverhelp.trimble.com/alloy-gnss/en-us/NMEA-0183messages_MessageOverview.html) of NMEA-0183 messages on the Trimble website.
+This website contains details that have been gleaned from a variety of open sources, including [NMEA revealed](https://gpsd.gitlab.io/gpsd/NMEA.html) and entirely independently of the official / commercial documentation.
+You can also find a decent overview of NMEA-0183 messages on the [Trimble](https://receiverhelp.trimble.com/alloy-gnss/en-us/NMEA-0183messages_MessageOverview.html) website.

-Full details about the NMEA-0183 standard itself can be found on the NMEA [website](https://www.nmea.org/nmea-0183.html).
+### Notable Sentences

-### Universal Sentences
+#### Universal Sentences

-The following are universal NMEA sentences output by practically all GPS / GNSS chipsets:
+The following are NMEA sentences are practically universal, likely to be output by all GPS / GNSS chipsets:

 - **[GGA](messages/gga.md)** - Global Positioning System Fix Data (e.g. $GPGGA or $GNGGA)
   - Includes **time** (UTC), **latitude**, **longitude**, status, **sats** (00-12), **HDOP**, **altitude**